basho/basho_docs/README.md

 bundle exec middleman server
 ```

-Optionally, run with specifying a version of the docs to generate
+Optionally, run with specifying a version of the docs to run that version locally.

 ```
 RIAK_VERSION=1.2.0 bundle exec middleman server